-At Hassenfeld Children's Hospital of New York at NYU Langone, doctors may recommend one or more medications for von Willebrand disease based on the type your child has and the severity of symptoms.
+At Hassenfeld Children’s Hospital at NYU Langone, doctors may recommend one or more medications for von Willebrand disease based on the type your child has and the severity of symptoms.
 Most medications are used occasionally to prevent or control excessive bleeding in certain situations, such as before or after surgery or dental procedures.
 Others may be used to control heavy bleeding during menstrual periods.

 One or a combination of these medications is usually effective in preventing or stopping excessive bleeding in children with type 1 or 2 von Willebrand disease.
 For children with type 3, the most severe form of this condition, our doctors recommend avoiding certain medications like aspirin or nonsteroidal anti-inflammatory drugs and contact sports, such as football or boxing.
 Our team works with your family to help you choose the safest activities for your child.

 Desmopressin, also known as DDAVP®, is a synthetic hormone that stimulates the release of von Willebrand factor from the cells that line blood vessels.
 This medication, available as a nasal spray or injection, is often recommended for children or adolescents with type 1 or certain forms of type 2 von Willebrand disease to control bleeding before surgery, during menstrual periods, or during a prolonged nosebleed.

 Common side effects of DDAVP® include headaches, low blood pressure, and a temporary increase in heart rate.

 Your child’s doctor may recommend replacing von Willebrand factor through a vein as an intravenous (IV) treatment.
 This therapy may be used regularly to prevent or control bleeding in children who do not respond to DDAVP® or have more severe bleeding episodes, which can occur in those with type 3 von Willebrand disease.
 It may also be given before surgical procedures.